At the moment our resource pack has…

 This recipe is for an old-fashioned treacle tart.
 Perfect for your Great Get Together celebrations.

-The Great Get Together was an initiative founded in 2017 by the family and friends of Jo Cox by the More in Common in partnership with more than 100 organisations.
-Since then we've heard from all quarters that the Great Get Together shouldn't be a one-off, so it's now a project of More In Common (Company No: 10900540) in close partnership with the Jo Cox Foundation.
-More in Common is an initiative founded to build more united, inclusive and resilient societies in which all have a stronger sense of belonging and where support for vibrant civic and democratic institutions is strong and stable.
+The Great Get Together was an initiative founded in 2017 by the family and friends of Jo Cox in partnership with more than 100 organisations.
+Since then we've heard from all quarters that the Great Get Together shouldn't be a one-off, so it's now a project of The Jo Cox Foundation (registered charity number 117083).